MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-authenticate-development-environments.md

 ## Device code authentication

-This methods interactively authenticates a user on devices with limited UI (typically devices without a keyboard):
+This method interactively authenticates a user on devices with limited UI (typically devices without a keyboard):

 1. When the app attempts to authenticate, the credential prompts the user with a URL and an authentication code.
 1. The user visits the URL on a separate browser-enabled device (a computer, smartphone, etc.) and enters the code.
-1. The user follows a normal authentication process in the browser for the Microsoft Azure Cross-platform Command Line Interface (which means your terminal window).
+1. The user follows a normal authentication process in the browser for the "Microsoft Azure Cross-platform Command Line Interface", which is the generic name used for all uses of this method.
 1. Upon successful authentication, the application is authenticated on the device.

 For more information, see [Microsoft identity platform and the OAuth 2.0 device authorization grant flow](/azure/active-directory/develop/v2-oauth2-device-code).